 Parent Zone has a whole team of astonishingly talented people, each bringing their own skills and enthusiasms to helping families flourish in a digital age.

 Vicki Shotbolt is the founder and CEO of Parent Zone, which she started in 2005 when mobile phones were things you used to make phone calls with.
 She often speaks publicly about parenting and digital issues and is on the executive board of the UK Council for Child Internet Safety.
 Vicki likes sailing and is proud rescuer and owner of Teddy the dog.

-Sophie joined Parent Zone in about 2006 (but we’re not quite sure!)
-She manages the training, events and membership team.
+Sophie joined Parent Zone in 2006 and manages the statutory projects, including membership, training and Parent Info.
 Previously, Sophie spent eight years at the Family and Parenting Institute, and has experience in supporting parents of children with learning disabilities.
 A stickler for correct spelling and grammar, Sophie ironically owns a T-shirt with a badly written and grammatically incorrect slogan.
 Sadly, she’s only worn it to work once so far but we live in hope of seeing it again at some time.